List of compositions by Thelonious Monk: Think of One

 A 32-bar tune in AABA-form.
 The tune was first recorded on November 13, 1953, and appears on the album Monk, and later appears on the album Criss-Cross.
 The tune is very similar in conception to "Thelonious", as the melody insists the tonic, with albeit more unexpected changes than in "Thelonious".

 Trinkle, Tinkle

 A 32-bar tune in AABA-form that is notorious for its difficult melody.
-It was first recorded on December 18, 1952, for the album Thelonious Monk Trio, and later appears on the album Thelonious Monk with John Coltrane and on Monk's Blues.
+It was first recorded on December 18, 1952, for the album Thelonious Monk Trio.
+Monk recorded a quartet arrangement that was released on the album Thelonious Monk with John Coltrane, a big band arrangement that was released on the album Monk's Blues, and a solo piano arrangement that was released on the album The Man I Love.

 There are two stories about the origin of the title, the first explains that producer Ira Gitler may have misheard when Monk said the title of the tune in studio – Gitler reports that Monk may have said "Trinkle, Tinkle, like a star" instead of "Twinkle, Twinkle, like a star".
 It is also believed that the title is a corruption of the term "tickler", which was what the old stride pianists used to call themselves.